 Prior to the UK’s departure from the European Union (EU) on 31 January 2020, the social security system of the UK was co-ordinated with that of the rest of the EU, Norway, Iceland, Liechtenstein and Switzerland, such that generally you were only liable to social security in one country at any one time.
-These rules continue to apply throughout the transition period following the UK’s departure from the EU (at the time of writing this is due to end on 31 December 2020) and for some individuals they will continue beyond the end of the transition period.
+These rules continued to apply until 31 December 2020 and for some individuals they will continue beyond the end of the transition period.
 From 1 January 2021, a new protocol on social security coordination applies between the UK and EU member states.

-These rules include provisions about the country where you must pay social security if you work in both the UK and another country within the European Economic Area (EEA), including Switzerland.
+Both sets of rules include similar provisions about the country where you must pay social security if you work in both the UK and another country within scope of the relevant agreement.